Amphetamine: Pharmacodynamics

 In addition to membrane and vesicular monoamine transporters, amphetamine also inhibits SLC1A1, SLC22A3, and SLC22A5.
 SLC1A1 is excitatory amino acid transporter 3 (EAAT3), a glutamate transporter located in neurons, SLC22A3 is an extraneuronal monoamine transporter that is present in astrocytes, and SLC22A5 is a high-affinity carnitine transporter.
 Amphetamine is known to strongly induce cocaine- and amphetamine-regulated transcript (CART) gene expression, a neuropeptide involved in feeding behavior, stress, and reward, which induces observable increases in neuronal development and survival in vitro.
 The CART receptor has yet to be identified, but there is significant evidence that CART binds to a unique G_{i}/G_{o}-coupled GPCR.
 Amphetamine also inhibits monoamine oxidases at very high doses, resulting in less monoamine and trace amine metabolism and consequently higher concentrations of synaptic monoamines.
-In humans, the only post-synaptic receptor at which amphetamine is known to bind is the 5-HT1A receptor, where it acts as an agonist with low micromolar affinity.
+In humans, the only post-synaptic receptor at which amphetamine is known to bind is the 5-HT_{1A} receptor, where it acts as an agonist with low micromolar affinity.

-The full profile of amphetamine's short-term drug effects in humans is mostly derived through increased cellular communication or neurotransmission of dopamine, serotonin, norepinephrine, epinephrine, histamine, CART peptides, endogenous opioids, adrenocorticotropic hormone, corticosteroids, and glutamate, which it affects through interactions with CART, 5-HT1A, EAAT3, TAAR1, VMAT1, VMAT2, and possibly other biological targets.
+The full profile of amphetamine's short-term drug effects in humans is mostly derived through increased cellular communication or neurotransmission of dopamine, serotonin, norepinephrine, epinephrine, histamine, CART peptides, endogenous opioids, adrenocorticotropic hormone, corticosteroids, and glutamate, which it affects through interactions with CART, 5-HT_{1A}, EAAT3, TAAR1, VMAT1, VMAT2, and possibly other biological targets.
 Amphetamine also activates seven human carbonic anhydrase enzymes, several of which are expressed in the human brain.

 Dextroamphetamine displays higher binding affinity for DAT than levoamphetamine, whereas both enantiomers share comparable affinity at NET; Consequently, dextroamphetamine produces greater CNS stimulation than levoamphetamine, roughly three to four times more, but levoamphetamine has slightly stronger cardiovascular and peripheral effects.
 Dextroamphetamine is also a more potent agonist of TAAR1 than levoamphetamine.